 Dissertation and Final Examination

 Dissertation — A student is required to demonstrate ability to perform original research in political science by writing a dissertation that makes a significant contribution to knowledge in the field.
 The requirement may also be fulfilled, with approval of the dissertation committee, by a dissertation in the form of three publishable papers by approval of the dissertation committee.
 Dissertations must be approved by three committee members, two of whom must be members of the Harvard University Faculty of Arts and Sciences.
 The chair must be a member of the government department.
 Any member of the committee who is not a member of the department must be approved by the DGS.
 Before a student can defend, the dissertation committee must have received a copy of the dissertation and agree that it is ready to be defended.
-The final copies of the dissertation must conform to the requirements described in the booklet The Form of the PhD Dissertation.
+The final copies of the dissertation must conform to the requirements described in The Form of the PhD Dissertation.
 Any student who wishes to be considered for one or more of the available prizes should submit an extra copy of the completed dissertation to the department graduate office.

 Special Examination — After the dissertation has been approved, and after all other degree requirements have been met, a student will take the “special” oral examination or defense.
 This examination is focused on the dissertation and on the relevant special field, which is ordinarily one of the fields which the student presented in the general examination, or an approved portion of that field.
 At the defense a student will be expected to show such mastery of the special field, and such an acquaintance with the literature, general and special, bearing on it, as needed to qualify to give instruction to mature students.
-The defense of the dissertation is open to the faculty of the Government department of Harvard University.
-Unless the candidate prefers a closed defense, the defense of the dissertation will also be open to graduate students in the Department of Government.
+The defense of the dissertation is open to the faculty of the department.
+Unless the candidate prefers a closed defense, the defense of the dissertation will also be open to graduate students in the department.
 Questions of the candidate will be asked initially by committee members.
 Others in attendance may then ask questions as long as the defense does not exceed two hours in length.
 The dissertation defense is announced to faculty and students and a one-page abstract is circulated to the faculty in advance of the defense.

 Students who defend their dissertation later than six years after taking the General Examination must retake the focus field of the General Examination.
 Students who defend their dissertations more than eight years after taking the General Examination must retake two fields of the General Examination.
 Approved parental leave extends this period by one year per child, but no other reason for leave does.